 CSO discharges representing "current conditions" for the three-year period of analysis were obtained before October, 2001, from Andrea Ryon, prior both to her departure from MWCOG and to the development of the recommended LTCP CSO discharge estimates.
 In developing these TMDLs, DOH applies a constant reduction to all existing CSO discharges instead of using the recommended LTCP CSO discharges.
 The LTCP CSO discharge estimates consolidate CSOs such that only two model segments receive CSO flow during the three-year period of analysis.
-The TMDL Report allows the CSOs to discharge more frequently but with lower loads than does the recommended LTCP CSO discharge flows would result in slightly better instream concentrations than by using uniform CSO discharge reductions based on EPA's experience with the biochemical oxygen demand and total suspended solids TMDL models13.
+The TMDL Report allows the CSOs to discharge more frequently but with lower loads than does the recommended LTCP scenario.
+However, EPA believes that running the TMDL scenario with the recommended LTCP CSO discharge flows would result in slightly better instream concentrations than by using uniform CSO discharge reductions based on EPA's experience with the biochemical oxygen demand and total suspended solids TMDL models13.
 Therefore, the TMDL is consistent with the LTCP.